cosmiconfig/cosmiconfig/README.md

 - If no configuration object is found, the `cosmiconfig()` Promise resolves with `null`.
 - If a configuration object is found *but is malformed* (causing a parsing error), the `cosmiconfig()` Promise rejects and shares that error (so you should `.catch()` it).

-All this searching can be short-circuited by passing `options.configPath` or a `--config` CLI argument to specify a file. cosmiconfig will read that file and try parsing it as JSON, YAML, or JS.
+All this searching can be short-circuited by passing `options.configPath` to specify a file. cosmiconfig will read that file and try parsing it as JSON, YAML, or JS.

 ## Caching